Code-Institute-Submissions/user-centric-frontend-2/README.md

 ### Testing User stories from UX section:
 1.	**As a First Time Visitor, I want the purpose of the site to be clear and the information about the club easy to understand and read.**
     - When visiting the website, the user is welcomed by a clean, easy to read and easy to use navigation bar with a header logo on the left.
 A hero image covers the whole page.
-From the left, some text in a box with two buttons, "Schedule and Contact", slides in and gives the user the most interesting information about the club.
+From the left, some text in a box with two colored buttons, "Schedule and Contact", slides in and gives the user the most interesting information about the club.

     - The stunning hero image immediately shows what the website is about.
 There is a different but similar hero-image that appears on small devices that is well suited for the size.